 Recent work has focused on ensuring a fair and effective immigration and asylum appeals system for all appellants, in particular against the backdrop of the digitisation and modernisation of courts, as well as a robust system of review for school exclusion decisions.

 Since its establishment in 2018, JUSTICE has been providing the secretariat to the Administrative Justice Council (AJC).
-The Council, chaired by Sir Ernest Ryder, Senior President of Tribunals, aims to strengthen the administrative justice system.
+The Council, chaired by Sir Keith Lindblom, aims to strengthen the administrative justice system.
 It is the only body with oversight of the whole of the administrative justice system in the UK, and advises the government and judiciary on the development of the system.